cmrsol/demo/devops-talk/README.md

 #### DevOps Overview (April 2018)
-See the slides for the presentation are [here](https://github.com/cmrsol/demo/blob/master/devops-talk/presentation/DevOps-Overview.pdf)
+See the slides for the presentation [here](https://github.com/cmrsol/demo/blob/master/devops-talk/presentation/DevOps-Overview.pdf).

 #### Setting up the sample application:
 * Get access to an AWS account where you have sufficient permissions to creaate VPC, IAM roles, S3 buckets etc.